Basil Charles King

 Basil Charles King (1915–1985) was a British geologist.

-Life
+Early life and education

-King was educated at King Edward VI School, Bury St Edmunds.
-He studied geology at Durham University, graduating in 1936 with first-class honours.
-He then worked as a demonstrator at Bedford College before moving to Africa as a member of the Uganda Geology Survey.
-He eventually returned to the United Kingdom as senior lecturer at Glasgow University.
+King was educated at King Edward VI School, Bury St Edmunds, and went on to study geology at Durham University.
+He graduated in 1936 with first-class honours.

-He began lecturing in geology at Glasgow University and later received a professorship at Bedford College, London in 1956.
+Career and research

+After graduating, King worked as a demonstrator at Bedford College, London, before joining the Geological Survey of Uganda.
+He later returned to Britain and joined the geology department at the University of Glasgow, where he became a senior lecturer.
+In 1956, he returned to Bedford College as professor of geology.

 In 1950 he was elected a Fellow of the Royal Society of Edinburgh — his proposers were Neville George, John Weir, George Walter Tyrrell, and Arthur Holmes.

-He became a member of the Geological Society of London in 1949.
+He became a member of the Geological Society of London in 1949; they later awarded him the Bigsby Medal in 1959.

 His health failing, King retired and moved to Catacol on the Isle of Arran in 1977.

+Personal life

+King married Dorothy Margaret Wells in 1939, who predeceased him.
+They had four children, including the seismologist Geoffrey King.

 He died on 11 September 1985.

-Personal

-He married Dorothy Margaret Wells in 1939, who predeceased him.